 We believe everybody person has the courage and skills to move their own mountains and we aim to champion and guide them all the way.

-Her neurocognitive disabilities meant that she struggled to cope with exam pressures and a rigid curriculum.
-Even though she was gifted in so many ways, Jess began to struggle with anxiety, becoming unwell, unhappy and unsupported.
+Her neurocognitive disabilities means that she struggles to cope with a busy, noisy, school environment and a rigid curriculum.
+Even though she is gifted and highly intellectual in so many ways, Jess struggles with emotional and social development, leading to extreme anxiety,

-Unwilling to give up on her dream, Jess was forced to look at alternative ways to develop and master her talents, to maximise her strengths and build upon her existing skills.
-Whilst the traditional route was closed to her, Jess set achievable goals to edge her closer to her ideal career.
+However, Jess is unwilling to give up on her dream.
+She has worked tirelessly to develop and master her unique talent, maximising her strengths and building upon her existing skills.
+She has set achievable goals to edge her closer to her ideal career.

 Today, Jess is healthy, happy and highly motivated.
-She no longer feels a failure and is dedicated to achieving her dream career.
-Jess proved that her potential was always there, she just didn't fit a mainstream system.
-With the right support, delivered in a different way, Jess can still reach her full potential and offer her gift to the world.
+She is dedicated to achieving her dream job, despite her challenges.
+Jess proved with the right support, delivered in a different way, she can still reach her full potential and offer her gift to the world.

 Which leads us nicely to our own 'why'...